 It has been a long and complicated discussion in the medical world on how to best define, identify, diagnose and treat porn addiction.
 At this time, porn addiction does not have an official set of diagnostic criteria in the DSM-5.
 But that doesn’t mean it can’t be part of another diagnosis.
 Sex addiction is typically identified when someone has uncontrolled and disruptive sexual behaviors and urges that they are unable to stop.
 These behaviors also negatively impact an individual’s daily life, relationships, career, mental and physical health.

-Porn addiction is often used synonymously with the terms hypersexuality and compulsive porn disorder.
-The World Health Organization (WHO) deemed Compulsive Sexual Behavior (CSB) a mental health disorder in 2018 and shares many of the same behaviors that are found with porn addiction.
-Compulsive sexual behaviors include:
+Porn addiction is often used with the terms hypersexuality and compulsive porn disorder.
+The World Health Organization (WHO) deemed Compulsive Sexual Behavior (CSB) a mental health disorder in the ICD-11, code 6C72.
+Or they can be diagnosed ICD-10 code F52.9: Sexual dysfunction, unspecified.
+Many clinicians use these diagnoses when treating sex or porn addiction.

 Resources and treatment options for Porn Addiction